CommonAccord/Site-Org/Doc/Genome_Gov/Genome_Gov_5_GTEx_ENCODE_Sample_Consent.01.md

 Explain.=[02/Bit/Ssec_08]

 3.sec=For telephonic authorization, please have NOK verbalize the following:<br>I, {Donor.Description} authorize {Institution} for the donation of samples of the tissue types and associated connective tissues indicated below.
-Please state yes or no to each.  {Tissue.sec}
+Please state yes or no to each. <br> {Tissue.sec}

 Tissue.1.Ti=Brain(Tissue Donor only)
 Tissue.2.Ti=Salivary gland